What makes Individual I's a Collective We; Coordination mechanisms & costs: From Modular Interactions to Hierarchical Structure

 \section{From Modular Interactions to Hierarchical Structure}

-The superlinear relationship of mutual interactions suggests that as the number of contributors increases, the more interact per person.
+The superlinear relationship of two-way coordination suggests that as the number of contributors increases, the more interactions per person.
 Then, if every interaction requires administration, the number of administrators might also increase at the same rate $\approx N^{1.2}$.
-However, contrary to this expectation, the number of administrators increases sublinearly by the relationship of $\approx N^{0.7}$.
-This discrepancy may raise an intriguing question: Where does this gap originate?
-Does the structure of the interaction of mutual interactions reveal an economy of scale in supervision, despite the lack of economy of scale in mutual interactions~\cite{clement2018searching}?
+However, contrary to this expectation, the number of administrators increases sublinearly ($\approx N^{0.7}$) indicating economy of scale.
+This discrepancy raise an intriguing question: Where does this gap originate?
+Does the structure of two-way coordination reveal an economy of scale in one-way coordination, despite the lack of such economies in two-way interactions~\cite{clement2018searching}?

-To understand this (dis-)economy of scales, we examine mutual interaction network (See Methods) from the mention relationship in edit history.
-As an example, the mutual interaction network of the Phil Spector project is shown in Fig. \ref{fig:module}a.
-Overall, the network is modular, and administrators (red nodes) and bots (black nodes) are broadly interacting across modules.
-Based on observations, we construct a schematic representation of mutual interaction networks, presenting two hypotheses in Fig.~\ref{fig:module}b.
-First, a modular structure will naturally emerge from the interactions among contributors and the number of modules exhibits sublinear scaling because the size of the module is heterogeneous.
-Second, administrators and bots hold the responsibility of managing these emergent modules.
+To understand this (dis-)economy of scales, we examine the interaction network (See Methods) from the mention relationship in the edit history.
+As an example, the interaction network of the Phil Spector project is shown in Fig.~\ref{fig:module}a.
+Overall, a modular structure naturally emerge from the interactions among contributors~\cite{brunswicker2021evolution}.
+Administrators (red nodes) and bots (black nodes) are broadly interacting across modules, holding the responsibility of managing these emergent modules.
+Building on this idea, we construct a schematic diagram of interaction networks in Fig.~\ref{fig:module}b.
+First, the modular structure naturally emerges from the mutual interaction among contributors without hierarchy.
+Second, administrators and bots try to regulate contributors utilizing emergent modules.